remrama/readordie/_posts/2019-01-01-title-of-your-post.md

 It's easy to include links in your text.
 All you do is put brackets around the [site you want to link to](https://github.com/remrama/readordie) and then the link following in parentheses.

 Lastly, images can be useful.
-There are [multiple ways](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet#images) to insert images, but I prefer the one using html syntax because you can center them.
+There are [multiple ways](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet#images) to insert images.
+My personal prefer is the one below using html syntax because you can center them.

 <p align="center">
     <img src="https://1w5n8s20evgs15e7ckue11c1-wpengine.netdna-ssl.com/wp-content/uploads/2018/10/bookknife.png" width="30%" /><br>
     This text will show up as a caption to the image.
 </p>

+[Here](https://remrama.github.io/readordie/blog/2019/01/01/title-of-your-post) is how this post looks when published online.